gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 Many **microcontrollers** support the SPI protocol with **dedicated peripheral hardware** to perform the low-level functions associated with sending and receiving SPI data.
 However, SPI can also be **bit banged** (see below).

 The MSB (most significant bit) is sent first, and naturally is then the first to be received.
 There is no pre-defined packet format, so there is no overhead added by the SPI protocol.
-This makes SPI great for fast transmission of arbitrary data streams.
+This makes SPI great for fast transmission of arbitrary data streams, but relies on application specific interpretation of the raw bytes.

 Chip select normally uses inverse logic (low = chip selected).
 It usually is used to 'frame' a command sequence.